Asymptotic behaviors of governing equation of Gauged Sigma model for Heisenberg ferromagnet: Introduction

 The related Bogomol'nyi equations could be stated as

-then, setting $u=\ln |v|^2$, it reduces into the following governing equation of the Gauged Sigma model
+then, setting $u=\ln |v|^2$, it reduces into the following governing equation of the gauged sigma model

 where $\delta_p$ is the Dirac mass concentrated at $p\in \R^2$.
 This subject has been expanded extensively in recent years, see the works of Chern-Yang \cite{CY}, Lin-Yang \cite{LY}, Yang \cite{Y1} and the references therein.
+In particular, Yang \cite{Y0,Y1} obtained a sequence of solutions $u_\beta$ with the asymptotic behavior

+for some constant $b_\beta$ under the restriction that $N-M>1$.
+When $N>1$, $M=0$ and there is only one magnetic monopole, it was proved in \cite{HH} by using ODE analysis that a radial extremal non-topological solution of (\ref{eq 1.1}) has the asymptotic behavior

-In this paper, we study weak solutions of equation (\ref{eq 1.1}) and our aim in this paper is to consider the asymptotic decay behavior of the solutions of (\ref{eq 1.1}) at infinity.
-For convenience of readers, we use some notations and follow some presentations of known results mainly from the book of Yang \cite{Y1}.
+Our aim in this paper is to consider the behavior of $b_\beta$ in (\ref{aymp 1}) as $\beta$ approaches the extremal points $2$ and $2(N-M)$, and more asymptotic behavior estimates for the solutions of (\ref{eq 1.1}).
+For convenience of readers, we use some notations and follow some presentations of known results mainly from the book of Yang \cite{Y1} (see e.g. \cite{Y0}).

 We first introduce some auxiliary functions.
 Let $\rho$ be a smooth monotone increasing function over $(0,+\infty)$ such that